-First Place: Leigha Phillips, affiliated with Rhode Island School of Design and Brown University, with Helen Tang and Lily Benedict, for Vision and Illusion
+First Place: Leigha Phillips, Helen Tang, and Lily Benedict, with John Stein and Steve Subotnick, affiliated with Rhode Island School of Design and Brown University, for Vision and Illusion

 Second Place: Alison Caldwell, graduate student at University of California: San Diego, and Micah Caldwell for Three Lesions, Three Lives

 Third Place: Vania Cao, application scientist, for Brainbows - Mixing Colors to Map the Brain

 Best Song: Michael Stendardi, student at the City University of New York, for Neuroscience Minds

 People's Choice: Charles Beaman, a neuroscience graduate student in UT Health Science Center at Houston, for A Journey through the Visual System

 About the 2015 Contest